- 1 Masters

 In 2008 and 2009 the University Centre offered, in collaboration with Reykjavík University, preparatory studies (Frumgreinanám) for about 40 local and distance learning students in the Westfjords.

-The University Centre of the Westfjords offers full service for field schools, travel courses, study tours and other travel study programs organized by universities and institutions both in Iceland and abroad. Ísafjörður is an ideal destination for visiting students.
+The University Centre of the Westfjords, in Iceland, offers full service for field schools, travel courses, study tours and other travel study programs organized by universities and institutions both in Iceland and abroad. Ísafjörður is an ideal destination for visiting students.

 Accommodation is inexpensive, the town is cozy and picturesque, shops and services are all within walking distance, and the University Centre's facilities are spacious and welcoming.